-The term 'Right of First Refusal' is included in the Real Estate edition of the Herold Financial Dictionary.
-Get yourself a copy now on Amazon - available as Kindle or Paperback.
+The term 'Right of First Refusal' is included in the Laws & Regulations edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 Right of First Refusal refers to a right, but not an obligation, to enact a transaction regarding an asset with another party ahead of any competitors.
 It is similar to possessing a particular call option on the asset in question.
 Such a contractual right will typically be negotiated after a party to a transaction wishes to first see how its business will go.
 The participant could easily decide it is better to have the option to become involved in the asset or opportunity later on instead of having to commit to and pay for it in advance.

 There are some significant advantages and benefits to having a Right of First Refusal.
 It represents a true insurance policy for the contract holder to not lose the possibility of later acquiring the valuable asset which may help to build up the business.
 It is always helpful to consider a concrete example to better understand this.
 The commercial tenant of a building might wish to lease or re-lease their office space.
 It might be willing to purchase the space if the alternative was to be thrown out in favor of a new tenant.
 This is a good instance when a tenant would want to obtain a first right of refusal as part of the lease contract.

 At the same time, such a Right of First Refusal is an inconvenience for the owner of the office building and property.
 This is because it restricts the capability of seeking out buyers for the building or selling it off.
 The landlord for the building in this example will discover how hard it is to entice buyers for the property when they learn that the present tenant has the right to match any offer which they decide to make on the property.
 Yet for building owners, getting the right tenant can be worth providing the first right of refusal incentive in order to secure the lease deal.